MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/add-update-or-remove-credit-card-or-bank-account.md

     If you're using Office 365 operated by 21Vianet, go to this <a href="https://go.microsoft.com/fwlink/p/?linkid=850626" target="_blank">Subscriptions</a> page.

-2. Pick the subscription you bought with the credit card bank account that you want to update, then choose **Update payment details**.
+2. Pick the subscription you bought with the credit card bank account that you want to update, then select **Update payment details**.

     > [!NOTE]
     >  If another admin purchased the subscription, you won't be able to update the credit card or bank account information for it.
 If the credit card is about to expire and the other administrator isn't able to update it, you can prevent service interruption by adding a different credit card or new bank account for the subscription.

     ![The Payment method section of the Subscription page, showing the Update payment details link.](../media/03839d72-773c-4030-88d0-484d1efe49c5.png)

-3. Select the drop-down arrow under **Add or select a payment method**, choose the credit card or bank account that you want to update, then choose **Edit details**.
+3. Select the drop-down arrow under **Add or select a payment method**, choose the credit card or bank account that you want to update, then select **Edit details**.

     ![The Update payment details pane when a subscription is paid for by credit card or bank account.](../media/fa9b3a8f-9a80-4887-88e6-d19e6afd1b3d.png)

-4. Update your credit card or bank account information (name on the credit card or bank account, billing address. phone number, or expiration date) as needed, then choose **Submit**.
+4. Update your credit card or bank account information (name on the credit card or bank account, billing address. phone number, or expiration date) as needed, then select **Submit**.

 5. A confirmation message should appear.
 If it doesn't, see [Troubleshooting credit cards and bank accounts](#troubleshooting-credit-cards-and-bank-accounts).